MicrosoftDocs/customer-insights/ci-docs/data/data-sources.md

 Dynamics 365 Customer Insights - Data provides connections to bring data from a broad set of sources.
 Connecting to a data source is often referred to as the process of *data ingestion*.
 After ingesting the data, you can [unify](data-unification.md), generate insights, and activate the data for building personalized experiences.

 Customer Insights - Data provides several different data connectors.
-Consider the format of your data as well as whether you want to attach or copy your data.
+Consider the format of your data and whether you want to attach or copy your data.

-Customer Insights - Data recommend you ingest data in the Delta format because it offers significant advantages.
+Customer Insights - Data recommends you ingest data in the Delta format because it offers significant advantages.

 ## Delta format benefits